akosbeke/nerflix/README.md

-This is an educational clone of Netflix making fun of the propaganda of the Hungarian government.
+This is an educational clone of Netflix.

 ## Getting Started